matopher/blog/source/_posts/results-driven-marketing-budget.md

 ---
 extends: _layouts.post
 section: content
-title: How to Set a Results-Driven Marketing Budget to Outperform Competitors
+title: Set a Marketing Budget From Scratch in 5 Easy Steps
 date: 2018-02-18
-description: Add a custom 404 page is easy with Jigsaw
+description: In this post we're going to start with some practical questions, use a couple rules of thumb, avoid discounting of-the-wall channels, and tie everything together by basing our marketing spend off our revenue goal.
-categories: [configuration, feature]
+categories: [marketing]
 ---

 Would you rather set your annual marketing budget or get a root canal?